goldstack/goldstack/workspaces/templates/packages/dynamodb/README.md

 This works well for deploying infrastructure from your local development environment but is not a good choice when building a CI/CD pipeline for the infrastructure definition.
 In that case, it is better to define [Remote State](https://www.terraform.io/docs/state/remote.html).
 A popular choice many projects adopt here is to store the [state in an S3 bucket](https://www.terraform.io/docs/backends/types/s3.html).
 Please see the Terraform documentation for further details.

+## Frequently Asked Questions

+### How to define a table with only a partition key

+The DynamoDB template is based on the assumption that your table will contain a partition key and a sort key.
+Thus, there is no way to define a table without a sort key.
+If you do not require a sort key, simply create one with a dummy value (e.g. set the sort key always to the entity name or an empty string).

 ## Security Hardening

 No IAM configuration is included in the template.
 It assumes that all resources using the table will have global access rights to all resources.
 For larger systems, this should be reworked by adding policies and roles to the codebase.